Common Questions about Vacation Rental Homes

 What exactly are these bunkhouses?

 These are basically two motel rooms housed in one building.
 There are 12 buildings with two units each for a total of 24 units.
 They differ from motels in that there is a king size bed and a set of bunkbeds.
-The king size bed is fully made, but the linens for the bunkbeds are packaged separately.
+The king size bed is fully made, but the bunkbeds are unmade.
+Linens for the bunkbeds are packaged separately.
 We have done this to keep costs down.
 There will be many who have come to Zion with the idea of camping but find that there is no space in the campgrounds.
 If you are driving to Zion and can fit your sleeping bag and pillow in your car, look no further, you can use yours if you prefer.
 We are also looking for families with up to eight people who can rent two adjoining rooms and feel like they have their own space.
 On an even grander scale we are looking for folks looking to have a family reunion at an affordable rate.
 We had one here last Thanksgiving with almost one hundred people.

 How are the bunkhouses furnished?

 We have tried to strike a balance between form and function.
 There is a simple kitchen with a full-size fridge, a microwave, rice maker, blender,coffee pot and sink.
 There is a built-in eating bar as well as a table out on the porch to eat on.

 The living area is made up of a king size bed with a great mattress, a set of twin size bunk beds, also with great mattresses made for adults.
 We have a flat screen Roku TV with lots of internet channels and some local channels.
 There is wireless high-speed internet, so bring your Netflix, Hulu and Amazon passwords so you can keep up with your favorite shows.
 There is also a comfortable full-size couch.